-These Bacon Wrapped Jalapeno Poppers pack so much flavor in one bite!
+These bacon wrapped jalapeno poppers pack so much flavor in just one bite!
 They’re quick, easy and make the ultimate game day appetizer.
 Plus they’re made with only 5 simple ingredients!

 If you’re looking for an easy appetizer to make for your next game day party, these stuffed jalapeno poppers are it!
 They’re the perfect bite-size snack that pack a punch of flavor.
-Garlic parmesan pigs in a blanket, buffalo chicken dip, easy potato skins, 7 -layer dip and ham and cheese sliders are some of my other favorite game day snacks as well.
+Garlic parmesan pigs in a blanket, buffalo chicken dip and potato skins are some of my other favorite game day snacks as well.

 Jalapeno poppers are one of the best party appetizers!
 They’re quick, easy and pack so much flavor in one bite.
 And with the Super Bowl coming up, what better appetizer recipe to make for a crowd?
 They are the ultimate game day appetizer and are always the first to go!